-Sub-task 9-4: Spillway Arrangements
+Sub-task 8-4: Spillway Arrangements

-The Consultant shall re-examine the spillway design as proposed during the Feasibility Study.
+The Consultant shall propose the spillway design.
 The Consultant shall conduct an in-depth assessment, including numerical and/or physical model testing to determine the optimum location and arrangement of the spillway.
 The assessment shall also examine alternative arrangements for intake structures, discharge facilities and chute and energy dissipation.
 This work will establish the comparative costs of each arrangement and determine any reduced or increased rock fill volumes excavated from the different alternatives.
 The Consultant shall determine the overall impact of these reduced or increased volumes on the cost of the dam.